Eliastik/snakeia/README.md

 * Uses the font [Delius](https://www.fontsquirrel.com/fonts/delius) under SIL Open Font License

 ## Changelog

+* Version 1.3.2.1 (7/25/2019):
+  - Additions to use the game in offline mode and to be offered installation on compatible platforms;
+  - Other corrections.

 * Version 1.3.2 (7/25/2019):
   - Added the AI assistant for the player.
 By enabling this option, an AI ​​will try to correct your trajectory if you are about to crash into an obstacle.
 Reduces the difficulty of the game ;